 The other side of this proverbial coin is that substantial loss of wealth over relatively short time frames can adversely impact mortality.
 An American study following 8,714 subjects over 18 years reported a 50% all-cause mortality increase with a loss of wealth of 75% or more over a two-year period.
 What isn’t clear from the study is whether the causes of death relate to increased stress and suicide, fewer monetary resources to cover medical expenses, or other possible causes.

-The Role of Financial Planning
+The Role of Planning for your Clients’ Financial Future

 In summary, both studies make it obvious that there is a link between having adequate monetary resources to protect and promote good health.
-From this perspective, expert financial planning sounds like a healthy approach to meeting these goals.
+From this perspective, expert planning sounds like a healthy approach to meeting these goals.

 READ this article on Know the Risk, an educational website that contains underwriting information for insurance professionals, available exclusively to Advisors affiliated with PPI (login required).